rcamach7/crypto-exchange/readme.md

 #### To-Do's

+> Features

 - Add ability for user to update:
   - profile picture
   - full name
 - Implement website dark theme toggle through our context.
 - Possibly implement individual crypto pages, displaying much more information on them.
+- Add number of owned cryptos whenever selling or buying more of the same kind.
+- Decrease time that server will refresh crypto prices from 30m to 15m.
+- Add fourth statistic on price history on crypto card.